danielharrell/does_music_move/does_music_move.md

-inhabitance of so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving to be *contained* in the world, mere parts of that totality.
-But in fact there is good reason to suppose something close to this about our inhabitance of the world; and it explains why a question like "Are we dreaming right now?" has been raised in philosophy---for example, by Descartes.
-For while we may not be dreaming when we see anything move, there is arguably nothing in our inhabitance of the world to prove this;
-for if there were, we would not inhabit the world but merely observe it, from some place outside it.
-To see this, consider why our dreams, taking "dreams" now in the ordinary sense, can so often contain implausible or even impossible events.
-One explanation is that while there might be something we encounter in a dream to wake us up from it, there is nothing we encounter in a dream to tell us we are dreaming; and this is why we inhabit dreams rather than merely observe them.
-We can offer this same explanation more generally: there is nothing we encounter in the world to tell us the encounter is illusory, and this is why we inhabit the world rather than merely observe it.
+inhabitance of so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving to be *contained* in the world, or mere parts of that totality.
+But there is good reason to suppose something close to this unsettling prospect about our inhabitance of the world; and it explains why a question like "Are we dreaming right now?" has been raised with seriousness in philosophy---for example, by Descartes.
+For while we may not be dreaming when we see anything move, there is arguably nothing in our inhabitance of the world to prove this; for if there were, so the argument goes, we would not inhabit the world but merely observe it, from some place outside it.
+To see why this argument is worth considering, think about why our dreams, taking "dreams" now in the ordinary sense, can so often contain implausible or even impossible events, not to mention the sense in which all its events, once we wake up, prove unreal.
+One explanation for our credulity about dreams when dreaming is that while there might be something we encounter in a dream to wake us up from it, there is nothing we encounter in a dream to tell us we are dreaming; and this is why we inhabit dreams rather than merely observe them.
+If there were anything *to tell* us we were dreaming, we wouldn't be dreaming.
+But it seems we can offer this same explanation more generally: there is nothing we encounter in the world to tell us the encounter is illusory, and this is why we inhabit the world rather than merely observe it.
+For if there were anything *to tell* us the encounter was illusory, we wouldn't be having the encounter.

 So this, then, is what I take to be the importance of the problem with our talking as if music moved.
 For it illustrates a more general problem with our talking as if anything moved.
-And talking that way, thinking that way, so risks a failure to distinguish our experience of the world from a dream, in which nothing we experience really happens.
+And talking that way, thinking that way, fails to distinguish our experience of the world from a dream, in which nothing we experience really happens.